rust-project-primer/book/src/building/performance.md

 type of processor that your code will run.

-Modern AMD64 processors have an array of extensions that can speed up certain operations, such as hardware support for AES throught AES-NI, or support for SIMD with AVX2.
+Modern AMD64 processors have an array of extensions that can speed up certain operations, such as hardware support for AES through AES-NI, or support for SIMD with AVX2.
 In order for your program to remain compatible with many processors, Cargo will, by default, not make use of these added instructions, unless you tell it to.

 You can enable these extra instructions (called _target features_) by adding it into your Cargo configuration at `.cargo/config.toml` within your repository.